Harrison Smith: Professional career

+Pre-draft

 Coming out of Notre Dame, Smith was projected by the majority of analysts to be a first round draft selection.
 He was ranked the second best strong safety, behind Alabama's Mark Barron, and the 46th best prospect by NFLDraftScout.com.
 He was invited to attend the 2012 NFL Combine as a free safety and completed the entire workout and every positional drill.
 Smith was satisfied enough with his combine performance that he chose to only partake in positional drills at Notre Dame's Pro Day.
 He received positive reviews from analysts and scouts for his size, athletic ability, play recognition, intelligence, tackling ability, reaction time, consistency, and production.
 He mainly received negative reviews on his man to man coverage ability.

 2012

-On April 26, 2012, the Minnesota Vikings drafted Smith in the first round (29th overall) of the 2012 NFL Draft after trading up with the Baltimore Ravens.
-On May 31, 2012, the Minnesota Vikings signed Smith to a four-year, $7.13 million contract with $5.78 million guaranteed and a signing bonus of $3.63 million.
+On April 26, 2012, the Minnesota Vikings selected Smith in the first round (29th overall) of the 2012 NFL draft after trading up with the Baltimore Ravens.
+On May 31, 2012, the Vikings signed Smith to a four-year, $7.13 million contract with $5.78 million guaranteed and a signing bonus of $3.63 million.

 Entering training camp, Smith competed against Jamarca Sanford and Andrew Sendejo for the starting free safety spot.
 Smith was named the starting free safety to begin the regular season.
 He made his professional regular season debut and first career start in the Vikings' season opener against the Jacksonville Jaguars.
 He finished the 26–23 victory with seven combined tackles.
 During the Week 5 matchup against the Tennessee Titans, Smith was ejected for moving an official out of the way, but the Vikings still got the 30–7 win.
-In Week 7 against the Arizona Cardinals, Smith recorded six combined tackles, a pass deflection, and his first career interception off a pass thrown by John Skelton, which he returned for a 31-yard touchdown to seal the Vikings' 21-14 victory.
+In Week 7 against the Arizona Cardinals, Smith recorded six combined tackles, a pass deflection, and his first career interception off a pass thrown by John Skelton, which he returned for a 31-yard touchdown to seal the Vikings' 21–14 victory.
 In Week 8 against the Tampa Bay Buccaneers, he made a season-high 13 combined tackles as the Vikings lost 36–17.
-In Week 13 against the Green Bay Packers, Smith recorded 11 combined tackles and intercepted a pass thrown by Aaron Rodgers as the Vikings lost 23-14.
+In Week 13 against the Green Bay Packers, Smith recorded 11 combined tackles and intercepted a pass thrown by Aaron Rodgers as the Vikings lost 23–14.
 In Week 14 against the Chicago Bears, he recorded seven total tackles and intercepted a pass thrown by Jay Cutler that he returned for a 52-yard touchdown in a 21–14 victory, marking his second touchdown of the season.
 In Week 15 against the St. Louis Rams, Smith had a season-high nine solo tackles and an assisted tackle during a 36–22 win.
 In a Week 16 matchup against the Houston Texans, he decided seven solo tackles and made his first career sack on Matt Schaub, as the Vikings won 23–6.

 He finished his rookie season with 104 combined tackles, one sack, three interceptions, and two touchdowns.
+He was named to the PFWA All-Rookie Team.